MisterHims/DnD5e-WildShape-Macro/README.md

 7. Replace "Name of your original form" at the beginning of the macro with the name of the main character (the original form).

-8. Change the ID in line 10 to the ID of the main character.
+8. Change the ID in line 10 to the ID of the main actor.

-9. Replace the ID in line 15 with the ID of the character whose shape you want to adopt.
+9. Replace the ID in line 15 with the ID of the actor whose shape you want to adopt.

     *A simple trick to finding out a character ID is to open an article from the Journal tab, switch it to edit mode, then drag and drop characters from the Characters tab inside.*